dkbozkurt/dkb-heicToPngConverter/README.md

 * `sharp` : A high-performance image processing library.
 * `heic-convert` : A library to decode HEIC files using libheif.
+* `cli-progress` : A library to display progress bars in the terminal.

 ### Installation
 1. Clone the Repository